create3000/x_ite/docs/_posts/reference/browser-services.md

 ### Methods

+#### ProfileInfo **getProfile** (*String name*)

+The `getProfile` service returns a ProfileInfo object of the named profile.
+The parameter is the name of a profile from which to fetch the declaration.
+The browser only returns an ProfileInfo object if it supports the named profile.
+If it does not support the named profile, an error is thrown.

+#### ComponentInfo **getComponent** (*String name, Number? level*)

+The `getComponent` service returns a ComponentInfo object of the named component.
+The first parameter is the name of a component and the second the level from which to fetch the declaration.
+The browser only return a ComponentInfo object if it supports the named component and the requested level.
+If it does not support the component at the level desired, an error is thrown.
+If level is omitted, it defaults to the highest supported level of this component.

 #### X3DScene **createScene** (*ProfileInfo profile, ComponentInfo [] ... components*)

 The `createScene` service creates a new empty scene that conforms to the given profile and component declarations.